-a Cardiac exercise test is used to assess how your heart responds to physical exertion.
+A Cardiac exercise test is used to assess how your heart responds to physical exertion.

-A cardiac exercise test, often called an exercise ECG or treadmill test, assesses how your heart responds to physical activity.
-While you walk on a treadmill the speed and incline gradually increase.
-Throughout the test, staff monitor your heart rhythm, blood pressure and any symptoms, looking for changes that may suggest reduced blood flow to the heart muscle or abnormal rhythms.
+A cardiac exercise test is often called an exercise ECG or treadmill test.
+It assesses how your heart responds to physical activity.
+During the test, your heart rhythm, blood pressure, and symptoms are continuously monitored while exercise intensity gradually increases.
+This helps detect reduced blood flow to the heart muscle, abnormal rhythms, or other cardiac problems that may not be apparent at rest.

 The table below has multiple columns and can be scrolled horizontally on smaller screens.
 When viewing on mobile, this table is best viewed in landscape format.